Fylhan/qompoter/README.md

 The current version is still a work in progress, a lot have to be done to make it really usable.
 Still, you can:

 * describe dependencies in qomposer.json
-* retrieve all these packages from a Git repository or a structured file system
+* retrieve all these packages (and recursively for subpackages) from a Git repository or a structured file system
-* generate a vendor.pri file to be included and used in a .pro file for Qt
+* generate qompote.pri and vendor.pri files to be included and used in a .pro file for Qt

 Requirements
 --------------------------------